olavolav/uniplot/README.md

   array for plotting a single series, or a list of those for plotting multiple series.

-In both cases, NaN values are ignored.
+In both cases, NaN or `None` values are ignored.

 Note that since v0.12.0 you can also pass a list or an NumPy array of timestamps, and the axis labels should be formatted correctly.
-Limitations see below.

 ### Options